LocuraDU/DU-Locura-Screens-And-Signs/DU-Animated-Atom/README.md

 - Screen M > Advanced > Edit Content > Mode - HTML

 > **Warning**
 > This may or may not work with other screens.
-You may need to work with the coding to fit your usage.

 # Preview
 *Actual LUA is animated <br>